Home Applications sanitary-surveillance

 How It Works

-The scraper accesses the CPSC page and downloads the Recalls and Product Safety Warnings CSVs.
+The scraper accesses the CPSC website and downloads CSVs of Recalls and Product Safety Warnings.

-The data is inserted into the main table cpsc_data and auxiliary tables (cpsc_sold_at, cpsc_importers, cpsc_manufacturers, etc.) in IRIS.
+Data is persisted in the main table cpsc_data and auxiliary tables (cpsc_sold_at, cpsc_importers, etc.) in IRIS.

 Main Command